-The Emergency Solutions Grants, including the ESG-CV grant, continues to prioritize programs' focus from addressing the needs of homeless people in emergency shelters to assisting people to quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness.
+The Emergency Solutions Grant continues to prioritize programs' focus from addressing the needs of homeless people in emergency shelters to assisting people to quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness.
 MHC's overall goal for ESG programs is to work with community agencies in ending and preventing the experience of homelessness in Mississippi.